 No matter how great a country is, there will always be a few cons to go along with the pros.
 South Africa is so full of amazing experiences, but there are a few things to watch out for.

 There aren’t many cons to travelling here, but the few that stand out are listed below.

-The discrimination between the Dutch, the English and the native South Africans is still prevalent even today.
+The discrimination between the Afrikaners (Dutch descendants), the English and the native South Africans is still prevalent even today.
 Make sure you visit the District 6 Museum and others like it in Cape Town to gain a better understanding of this awful topic.